About The Author

 “Thanks, George.
 Hey, Kathy…”

 Surprisingly, most of my coworkers had no trouble reciting the verse.
-Beyond that, it seemed our entire culture used Humpty as the poster child for hopelessness, the ultimate loser of all time.
+Beyond that, it seemed our entire culture used Humpty as the poster child for hopelessness and the ultimate loser of all time.
 Humpty’s tragedy thrived in our adult memory.
-Was this nursery rhyme influencing us somehow in our day-to-day lives?
+Was this nursery rhyme influencing us somehow in our day-to-day adult lives?

 I began to see Humpty as representing any one of us, young or old.
 In life, we all sit on walls, trying to enjoy the view while we maintain our balance.
-But life brings trickery, hazards that can knock us off our wall.
+But life brings trickery and hazards that can knock us off our wall.
 We might fall by losing a loved one, losing our health, losing a job, losing an argument.
 We get called nasty names and may even get robbed.
-We get picked last, slip off the monkey bars –– or just slip up somehow, someway.
+We get picked last, slip off the monkey bars –– or just slip up somehow or other.
 Surprise!

 Humpty Dumpty seems an innocent children’s rhyme but in a subtle way it compares to Adam and Eve’s fall.
-They believed a lie instead of believing God and fell off their “wall.”
-The Humpty message then tells us that every resource of the king has failed to help or won’t work, overshadowing all hope.
-The subtle message lures new generations into an unconscious comparison, thinking that our King (God) can’t help us.
-However, our all-powerful God indeed loves us, provides hope, and is active in rescuing and restoring mankind.
+They believed a lie instead of believing God and so, fell off their “wall.”
+Humpty’s rhyme then tells us that every resource of the king failed to help, or won’t work, overshadowing all hope.
+Its subtle message lures new generations into an unconscious comparison, thinking that our King (God) can’t help us.
+However, our all-powerful God indeed loves us, provides hope and is active in rescuing and restoring mankind.
 You’re valuable to God, loved by him (John 3:16).

-I wrote Back On The Wall, The WHOLE Story of Humpty Dumpty to counteract the original rhyme’s message of hopelessness learned as children, which still influences us as adults.
-Even when we’re broken and others can’t put us together, there is still hope.
+I wrote Back On The Wall, The WHOLE Story of Humpty Dumpty to counteract the original rhyme’s message of hopelessness, which we learned as children and still influences us as adults.
+Instead, we should learn that even when we’re broken, and others can’t put us together, there is still hope.

 Believe God.
 Learn how his love can help you survive every great fall.
 Believe God.
 It’s the difference between getting it together and going to pieces.
 Believe God.
 Falling––does not mean failing!